 South Dakota's workforce development initiatives are led by the Department of Labor and Regulation (DLR), and the implementation of workforce training programs under Workforce Innovation and Opportunity Act (WIOA) are overseen by the state's Workforce Development Council.
-As such, BEAD and Digital Opportunity planning and development has been a collaboration between the Governor's Office of Economic Development (GOED) and the South Dakota Department of Labor & Regulations (DLR).
+As such, BEAD and Digital Opportunity planning and development has been a collaboration between the Governor's Office of Economic Development (GOED) and the South Dakota Department of Labor & Regulation (DLR).

 Building off a history of successful broadband investments made through the ConnectSD program, South Dakota will continue to encourage the use of a skilled, diverse workforce to reach its coverage goals in a timely manner.
-South Dakota will use the following avenues to support a ready and highly skilled workforce:
+South Dakota will promote and share information with providers on the following resources to support development and use of high skilled workforce and safe and effective deployment:

-- encourage educational workforce pipelines; - promote intentional workforce training and programming; - leverage continued agency and community coordination; and, - include subgrantee requirements that promote a strong workforce.
+- educational workforce pipelines;

+- workforce training and programming;

+- agency and community coordination; and,

+- include subgrantee requirements that promote a strong workforce (more detail on how the state will plan for an appropriately skilled and credentialed workforce included in Section 2.8.2).